110Percent/dm-loggr/README.md

 **MAKING A README AT NIGHT WHILE SLEEP-DEPRIVED IS FUN WOOOO**

+REMEMBER TO `npm install` or `yarn` or whatever to install dependencies!!
 You gotta like, start the app with `node dm-loggr.js` Then it auto-generates config files!
 Magic!
 Then you pop your token into `./utils/config.js`